Practice Safe Computing

 Incident Response for Information Security

 Report suspected or discovered information security incidents to University Information Security.
-University Information Security is responsible for coordinating reports and responses for the University.
+University Information Security will notify you of next steps.

 University faculty, staff, and students can use Duo Two Factor Authentication to add an extra layer of security to their Direct Deposit and W2 information in MyU.
 University employees who work with enterprise systems (like CS PeopleSoft, EFS PeopleSoft, EDMS, the Data Warehouse, and Box) use Duo Two Factor Authentication to help secure their access to University data.
 Anyone with a University ID can now set up two-factor authentication for all University sign-in applications (e.g., University GMail, Google Drive).